 As we have seen, publicizing those who disagree with homosexuality and gay marriage is a favorite tactic of the fascist left.
 Sometimes, it just involves smearing (e.g. – the Southern Povery Law Center).
 Sometimes, it involves lawfare, (e.g. – the attorney general of Washington state).
 Sometimes, it involves leaking the names of pro-marriage donors (e.g. – the Human Rights Campaign).
 Sometimes, it involves vandalism, violence and even domestic terrorism (e.g. – Floyd Lee Corkins’ attack on the Family Research Council).
 When it comes to homosexuality and gay marriage, fascism is the normal response to dissent.

 I just find it astonishing that gay activists and other radicals on the left think that they can try to bring in the mainstream media and the law to punish the church for holding to orthodox Christian moral values.
 But this is why we call sin “sin”.
-We don’t call chastity a sin, because chaste people aren’t fascists when they hear disagreement.
-We don’t call caring for the elderly a sin, because caring people aren’t fascists when they hear disagreement.
-There is something really wrong with these behaviors that the Bible forbids, and you can see what it is when you look at the totalitarian responses to mere disagreement with the sin.
+We don’t call chastity a sin, because chaste people don’t behave like fascists when they hear disagreement.
+We don’t call having lots of children a sin, because people who have lots of children don’t behave like fascists if anyone disagrees with them.
+There is something really wrong with these behaviors that the Bible forbids.
+You can see why the Bible condemns certain things as sins when you look at the fascist responses to disagreement with the sin.

 9 I wrote to you in my letter not to associate with sexually immoral people—